Notproginfinix/phhusson-treble_experimentations/Xiaomi-Redmi-13C.md

 Step 7: Disable dm-verity: `fastboot flash --disable-verity --disable-verification vbmeta PATH_TO_VBMETA.img`

-Step 8: Reboot by pressing power button on device and enjoy!
+Step 8: Reboot by running `fastboot reboot`

+If the phone starts bootlooping, try holding the power up button till you get to recovery and doing a factory reset.